 If you happen to have a person under the age of ten in your household, then you likely read aloud quite a bit, even if inconsistently like me.
 Reading aloud changes the relationship between people.
 When we read in a group, the reader takes the attention from all other activities.
 If you spend any time with a toddler, you know that it is impossible for a small child to ignore a book.
 When my kids were little, we would pull out a book and they would instantly race over to see the pictures and hear the story.

 Reading aloud gives power to the reader, which is why many teachers have kids read aloud in groups.
 The reader can perform, be in charge, and lead without coming up with their own stories.
 Some elementary schools bring in therapy dogs for reluctant readers to build their confidence.
 The act of reading aloud brings the reading alive.
 It changes the relationship between people when reading.
 And it encourages conversation and discussion during the reading process.

 When we read, we have to set our mindset for the purpose.
 What do we want to achieve?
 What do we want to gain from the reading?
 How much attention and dedication will the reading require?
 Do we need to take notes, be super-alert, or access other resources while reading?

 When I first encountered the idea of using different techniques for different reading purposes, what I realized is that my students were trying to read for pleasure all the time.
 They weren’t learning while reading for information because they weren’t focusing, taking notes, or dedicating their time to the text.
 Instead, they were petting the cat, drinking tea, and putting their feet up: all the things I would tell them to do while reading for pleasure.

 As I started working with them on this, we identified that our bodies can look different when we read different books.
-Our minds need to be in a different mindset to tackle different books.
+Our minds need to be in different mindsets to tackle different books.
 And we need access to different resources when we read different books.

-When we identify what we need from a book, we can show up ready to read, and that leads us to meeting our purposes.
+When we identify what we need from a book, we can show up ready to read, and that helps us meet our purposes.

 Related Blog Posts